Self-Care 101: Featuring 101 Self-Care Techniques for Trauma Survivors

 Self-Care

-When you hear the term “self-care”, you may envision cozy blankets, warm mugs and a very Pinterest-y collection of activities fit for a #SelfCareSunday.
-In truth, self-care extends well beyond the simple comforts, yet for survivors of complex trauma, just achieving these moments of self-kindness can be a real challenge.
-It can even feel abrasive, anxiety-inducing or undeserved.
+When you hear the term “self-care”, you may envision cozy blankets, warm mugs, and a very Pinterest-y collection of activities fit for a #SelfCareSunday.
+In truth, self-care extends well beyond the simple comforts.
+And, for survivors of complex trauma, just achieving those moments of self-kindness can be a real challenge.
+It can even feel abrasive, anxiety-inducing, or undeserved.
 We hope to be able to help you challenge those feelings while also offering a wide variety of options to explore at your own pace — from the most low-effort and temporary acts of self-care, to the most impactful, long-lasting, and self-honoring.

 To start, let's define self-care:

-So, if self-care sounds so life-giving and healing, why is it so hard?
+So, if self-care is so life-giving and healing, why is it so hard?

 As with anything related to trauma, it’s complicated.
 The reasons can be extremely vast and layered.
 However, for most who have survived recurrent childhood trauma, they’re often left with both a negative self-concept and a negative-world view.
-After being made to feel worthless, “bad”, shameful, as if they’re the one to blame, or their sole purpose in this world is to be hurt, just trying to think gently toward one’s self can create profound dissonance.
+After being made to feel worthless, “bad,” shameful, as if they’re the one to blame, or like their sole purpose in this world is to be hurt, just trying to think kindly toward one’s self can create profound dissonance.
 More self-loving actions, particularly those physical in nature, can inflict a kind of pain or friction that almost feels intolerable or just plain “wrong”.
-However, while difficult, it’s still imperative that we try to rewrite those scripts and retrain our brains to accept the nurture and compassion we crave.
-The longer we deepen the pathways of self-neglect, self-hate, obsessive care-taking, people-pleasing, overwork, isolation, or self-harm, the harder it is to break free and the more displeasing it feels to try.
-And, unfortunately, when self-care doesn’t immediately “feel good”, we’re no longer incentivized to try again.
-But we must.

 Screen Shot 2017-11-20 at 7.10.47 PM.png